↑

 We all can feel overwhelmed caring for others.

 Meditation has been shown in research to reduce anxiety and stress.
 Engaging in prayer is also a form of meditation.
-And, worship and regular church attendance have also been found as a way to reduce anxiety and manage stress.
+Worship and regular church attendance have also been found to reduce anxiety and manage stress.

 If your faith is important to you, I want to encourage you to utilize the truth of God shared in the Bible.